 - Use pecans or slivered almonds instead of walnuts

 - Use white chocolate chips or the new salted caramel chips by Hershey's.
-Butterscotch chips are also pretty tasty in with the fall pumpkin flavors!
+Butterscotch chips are also pretty tasty in the fall pumpkin flavors!

-- As I mentioned above, you can use coconut condensed milk if you are avoiding dairy.
+- As I mentioned above, you can use coconut condensed milk if you avoid dairy.

-Step 9: Bake these pumpkin seven-layer bars for 25 minutes at 350º F. Please note that these bars are very hot and it is important to let these seven-layer bars cool before cutting or handling.
+Step 9: Bake these pumpkin seven-layer bars for 25 minutes at 350º F. Please note that these bars are very hot, and it is important to let them cool before cutting or handling.